 - Belts have Lost Tension

 - Pulleys are Slipping or Not Aligned Properly

 - Print Head is Colliding with the Prints

 How to Fix Layer Shifting in 3D Prints

-The layer shifting problem is not so common and sometimes also referred to as the “staircase effect” but it is one of those problems that can spoil your design.
+The layer shifting issue is not so common and sometimes also referred to as the “staircase effect” but it is one of those problems that can spoil your design.

-Most of the time the layer shifting problem can be fixed by just taking care of some moving parts of the 3D printer such as its pulleys, belts, motors, etc.
+Most of the time it can be fixed by just taking care of some moving parts of the 3D printer such as its pulleys, belts, motors, etc.